shailendrapatil92/Feature-Selection/Step Backward Selection/README.md

-This folder contains methods to select important numerical features using Step Forward Selection
+This folder contains methods to select important numerical features using Step Backward Selection

 NOTE: This methods are computationally expensive